 Prioritising ESG can also lead to greater stakeholder trust, improved brand reputation, and increased access to sustainable investment.
 It helps to avoid risks such as reputational damage, legal and regulatory penalties, and loss of investor confidence.

-Our CEO, Sharon Constançon and Rhona Morrell, co-founder, and CEO of iReGen, discuss the readiness of organisations and their boards for the 4th Industrial Revolution and the true embracing of ESG.
+Our CEO, Sharon Constançon and Rhona Morrell, co-founder, and CEO of iReGen, discuss the readiness of organisations and their boards for the Fourth Industrial Revolution and the true embracing of ESG.

 Listen to the webinar, as they explore and share their key insights during their enlightening conversation on the challenges and opportunities that companies and their Boards face today.

 Rhona Morrell, Founder, and CEO of iReGen, highlights that companies who ignore ESG risks may miss opportunities to innovate and create value.
-By embracing the potential of 4IR and prioritising ESG, organisations and their boards can create long-term value, adapt to changing market demands, and drive sustainable growth.
+By embracing the potential of the Fourth Industrial Revolution and prioritising ESG, organisations and their boards can create long-term value, adapt to changing market demands, and drive sustainable growth.
 Instead of fearing the risks, companies can seize the opportunities and make a positive impact for their stakeholders and the world.

-How do organisations navigate the evolving legislative framework around the 4IR and ESG?
+How do organisations navigate the evolving legislative framework around the Fourth Industrial Revolution and ESG?

-The legislative framework around the 4IR and ESG is a dynamic area that is constantly evolving to address new challenges.
+The legislative framework around the 4th Industrial Revolution and ESG is a dynamic area that is constantly evolving to address new challenges.
 This presents exciting opportunities for organisations that are willing to embrace change and stay ahead of the curve.

-While there may not be specific laws governing emerging technologies associated with 4IR in some countries, there is growing recognition of the need to regulate these technologies in a safe, ethical, and responsible manner.
+While there may not be specific laws governing emerging technologies associated with the Fourth Industrial Revolution in some countries, there is growing recognition of the need to regulate these technologies in a safe, ethical, and responsible manner.
 This can help organisations to develop new products and services that align with evolving regulatory requirements.

 Similarly, ESG regulation is evolving, with governments and regulators around the world introducing new laws and guidelines that set standards for sustainable business practices.
 This is great news for businesses that prioritise ESG, as it helps to level the playing field and ensure that all companies are held to the same high standards.
 By complying with these regulations, companies can build trust with stakeholders and enhance their brand reputation.